Romário

-Romário de Souza Faria (born 29 January 1966), known simply as Romário ([ʁoˈmaɾiu]), is a Brazilian politician and a former professional footballer.
-A prolific striker renowned for his clinical finishing, he scored over 700 goals and is one of the few players to score at least 100 goals for three different clubs.
-He is considered one of the greatest players of all time.
+Romário de Souza Faria (born 29 January 1966), known simply as Romário ([ʁoˈmaɾiu]), is a Brazilian politician and former professional footballer who is currently the Senior Senator for Rio de Janeiro and the president of football club America-RJ.
+A prolific striker renowned for his clinical finishing, he is considered one of the greatest forwards of all time.
+He scored over 700 goals for his clubs and country and is one of only five players to have scored 100 goals with three different clubs.

 Romário starred for Brazil in their 1994 FIFA World Cup triumph, receiving the Golden Ball as player of the tournament.
 He was named FIFA World Player of the Year the same year.
 He came fifth in the FIFA Player of the Century internet poll in 1999, was elected to the FIFA World Cup Dream Team in 2002, and was named in the FIFA 100 list of the world's greatest living players in 2004.

 At club level, after developing his early career in Brazil, Romário moved to PSV Eindhoven in the Netherlands in 1988.
 During his five seasons at PSV the club became Eredivisie champions three times, and he scored a total of 165 goals in 167 games.
-In 1993, he moved to FC Barcelona and became part of Johan Cruyff's "Dream Team", forming an exceptional strike partnership with Hristo Stoichkov.
+In 1993, he moved to Barcelona and became part of Johan Cruyff's "Dream Team", forming an exceptional strike partnership with Hristo Stoichkov.
 He won La Liga in his first season and finished as the top goalscorer with 30 goals in 33 matches.
 During the second half of his career Romário played for clubs within the city of Rio de Janeiro in Brazil.
 He won the Brazilian league title with Vasco da Gama in 2000 and was top scorer three times in the league.
 At the end of his career he also played briefly in Qatar, the United States and Australia.

 Considered a master of the confined space of the penalty area, his rapid speed over short distances (aided by his low centre of gravity) took him away from defenders, and he was renowned for his trademark toe poke finish.
-With 55 goals in 70 appearances, Romário is the fourth-highest goalscorer for the Brazil national team, behind Pelé, Neymar and Ronaldo.
+With 55 goals in 70 appearances, Romário is the fourth-highest goalscorer for the Brazil national team, behind Neymar, Pelé and Ronaldo.
 He is third on the all-time list of Brazilian league's top scorers with 155 goals.
-He is the seventh-highest goalscorer in the history of football with 780 goals in 1000 official games.
+He is the ninth-highest goalscorer in the history of football with 784 goals in 1002 official games.

 Romario started his political career in 2010, when he was elected deputy for the Brazilian Socialist Party.
 He was then elected senator in 2014.
 In 2017, he switched parties for Podemos, and in 2021, he joined the Liberal Party.
-Romario’s most prominent child being Andre Felipe Figueiredo, an International Relations expert working as an international consultant.